sighjs/sigh/README.md

 The pipeline `build:tests` takes the files in `test`, compiles them with `babel` and writes each compiled file to the directory `build/test`.
 Each file's path relative to its `basePath` becomes its offset within the output directory, in this case only the filename is used.

-The pipeline `run:tests` runs when either the `build:tests` or `build:source` pipelines complete and runs mocha with default options.
+The pipeline `run:tests` runs mocha when either the `build:tests` or `build:source` pipelines complete. `run:tests` is delayed until neither pipeline completes for 500ms to avoid wasting CPU time.

 Running `sigh -w` would compile all the files then watch the directories and files matching the glob patterns for changes.
 Each plugin caches resources and only recompiles the files that have changed.